TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.18.md

 ---

-(Nay, from my youth he grew up with me as with a father, And her have I guided from my mother's womb);
+(no, from my youth he grew up with me as with a father, her have I guided from my mother's womb);